xsa-dev/SecureFinAI_Contest_2025/docs/index.markdown

 ### Thanks to the AI4Finance Foundation open source community for their support.

+## The paper submission deadline has been extended to Aug 31.
 ## Please find the starter kit [here](https://github.com/Open-Finance-Lab/FinAI_Contest_2025)!

 ## Introduction